On the non-neutral component of outer forms of the orthogonal group

 Let $A$ be a central simple algebra over a field $F$ of characteristic not $2$, and let $\sigma:A\to A$ be an orthogonal involution (see \cite[Ch.~I]{Knus_1998_book_of_involutions} for the definitions).
 Let $\mathrm{O}(A,\sigma)$ denote the group of elements $u\in A$ with $u^\sigma u=1$.
 The reduced norm map $\Nrd_{A/F}:A\to F$ restricts to a group homomorphism, $ \Nrd_{A/F}:\mathrm{O}(A,\sigma)\to \{\pm 1\} $; its kernel, $\SO(A,\sigma)$, is the special orthogonal group of $(A,\sigma)$.
 Both $\mathrm{O}(A,\sigma)$ and $\SO(A,\sigma)$ can be regarded as the $F$-points of algebraic groups over $F$, denoted $\uO(A,\sigma)$ and $\uSO(A,\sigma)$, respectively.

 The question of whether $ \mathrm{O}(A,\sigma) $ has elements of reduced norm $-1$ is equivalent to asking whether the non-neutral component of the algebraic group $\uO(A,\sigma)$, which is an $\uSO(A,\sigma)$-torsor, has an $F$-point.
-It is well-known that this holds if and only if $[A]$, the Brauer class of $A$, is trivial in the Brauer group of $F$, denoted $\Br F$; see \cite[Lemma~2.6.1b]{Kneser_1969_Galois_cohomology_classical_groups}, for instance.
+It is well-known that such an $F$-point exists if and only if $[A]$, the Brauer class of $A$, is trivial in the Brauer group of $F$, denoted $\Br F$; see \cite[Lemma~2.6.1b]{Kneser_1969_Galois_cohomology_classical_groups}, for instance.

 In this note, we generalize this result to Azumaya algebras with orthogonal involutions over semilocal commutative rings.
 Given a commutative ring $R$, recall that an $R$-algebra $A$ is called Azumaya if $A$ is a finitely generated projective $R$-module and $A(\frakm):=A\otimes_R (R/\frakm)$ is a central simple $(R/\frakm)$-algebra for every maximal ideal $\frakm\in \Max R$.
 In this case, an $R$-linear involution $\sigma:A\to A$ is called orthogonal if its specialization $\sigma(\frakm):=\sigma\otimes_R \id_{R/\frakm}$ is orthogonal for all $\frakm\in \Max R$.
 See \cite[III.\S5, III.\S8]{Knus_1991_quadratic_hermitian_forms} or \cite{Ford_2017_separable_algebras} for an extensive discussion.
 Note also that $\Nrd_{A/R}$ takes $\mathrm{O}(A,\sigma)$ to $\mu_2(R):=\{\veps\in R\suchthat \veps^2=1\}$.
 We prove: